 - The ex post approach: estimate the sum of money 'US$X' such that if the investor is given that sum on the date of the award, it will be in the same financial position as it would have been had the violation not occurred.
 The date of assessment is therefore the date of the award.
-Under the ex post approach, information available as at the date of award is used, not information that only becomes available later.9
+Under this approach, information available as at the date of award is used, not information that only becomes available later.10

 Although the question posed by ex ante versus ex post may sound theoretical, it can be of the greatest practical importance.
-In the Yukos dispute, the tribunal set the date of the treaty violation at 19 December 2004, and estimated damages at that date of US$22 billion, compared with a figure of US$67 billion at the date of award (i.e., 30 June 2014).10 The choice of date of assessment therefore made a difference (before interest) of approximately US$45 billion.11 The main driver of the difference was that oil prices as at December 2004 were much lower than in June 2014 (and that the oil price would increase so much after December 2004 was not known as at that date).
+In the Yukos dispute, the tribunal set the date of the treaty violation at 19 December 2004, and estimated damages at that date of US$22 billion, compared with a figure of US$67 billion at the date of award (i.e., 30 June 2014).11 The choice of date of assessment, therefore, made a difference (before interest) of approximately US$45 billion.12 The main driver of the difference was that oil prices in December 2004 were much lower than in June 2014 (and the fact that the oil price would increase so much after December 2004 was not known at that time).

-We consider the choice between the ex ante and ex post approaches to be fundamentally a question of law.12,13 However, understanding the economic consequences of each approach may be relevant to the choice.
+We consider the choice between the ex ante and ex post approaches to be fundamentally a question of law.13 However, understanding the economic consequences of each approach may be relevant to the choice.

-First, the ex ante approach can in some circumstances provide damages even if with the benefit of hindsight the violation did not lead to actual harm.
-Thus, suppose that an investor is deprived of the ability to make an investment that at the date of violation was expected to be very profitable.
-For example, the investment was in oil and gas production at a time when prices were forecasted to remain high for many years.
-Suppose subsequently the oil price fell and remained low, such that the investment would have turned out to be loss-making (the profits from sales would not have been sufficient to cover the original expense of developing the field).
+First, the ex ante approach, in some circumstances, can provide damages even if with the benefit of hindsight the violation did not lead to actual harm.
+Thus, suppose that an investor is deprived of the ability to make an investment that at the date of violation was expected to be very profitable (for example, the investment was in oil and gas production at a time when prices were forecast to remain high for many years).
+Then suppose the oil price fell subsequently and remained low, such that the investment would have turned out to be loss-making (the profits from sales would not have been sufficient to cover the original expense of developing the field).

 More generally, the ex ante approach can give rise to damages that are very different from what was actually incurred.
-Consider a variant of the example above, where the expected value of the investment at the date of violation was US$500 million, but owing to the fall in oil prices it turned out with hindsight to be worth just US$100 million.
+Consider a variant of the example above, in which the expected value of the investment at the date of violation was US$500 million but, owing to the fall in oil prices, it turned out to be worth just US$100 million.
 Under the ex ante approach, the investor will receive damages of US$500 million (plus interest), a figure that is considerably higher than what is required to leave them in the same position, as at the date of award, as if the violation had never happened.

 However, the ex post approach can also give rise to outcomes that may appear unintuitive.
-Suppose that an investor was going to engage in oil and gas exploration in two separate areas, but that it was improperly deprived of those opportunities for two different reasons, each of which was a separate violation of an applicable investment treaty.
-Suppose that another company instead undertook exploration in the first area, spent US$200 million but found nothing; and in the second area, where it found reserves, undertook production, and made a profit of US$200 million.
-If the investor could establish that the deprivation of the opportunity with regard to the second area was a treaty violation, it could receive damages of US$200 million, even though the combined effect of both violations was to leave the investor no better or worse off.14
+Suppose that an investor was going to engage in oil and gas exploration in two separate areas but that it was improperly deprived of those opportunities for two different reasons, each of which was a separate violation of an applicable investment treaty.
+Suppose that another company instead undertook exploration in the first area, spent US$200 million but found nothing; and in the second area, where it found reserves, undertook production and made a profit of US$200 million.
+If the investor could establish that the deprivation of the opportunity with regard to the second area was a treaty violation, it could receive damages of US$200 million, even though the combined effect of both violations was to leave the investor neither better off nor worse off.14

 iii Estimating damages as at the date of assessment